xarala/mod_xws_content/README.markdown

 ## Theming the module ##
  * jQuery Ui is a great javascript library with interesting effects & widgets.
 It supports also theming user interfaces.
- * The module come bundled with dozens of jQuery Ui themes.
+ * The Xws_Content module come bundled with dozens of jQuery Ui themes.
 Feel free to pick the desired theme in the module administration section.
- * If the bundled themes doesn't agree with your site design your can roll your own easily  with jQuery Ui theme roller web application.
+ * If the bundled themes doesn't match with your site's design your can roll your own easily  with jQuery Ui theme roller web application.
  * Theming is the main advantage of using jQuery Ui for our module functionality as there is no additional css overrides required to style module according to your site design.
-Just pick the right theme & it production ready!
+Just pick the right theme & it's production ready!

 ## Production Ready: YES! ##
  * The Xws_Content joomla module is optimized for production websites as it can load all javascript(jQuery & jQuery-ui) & css(jQuery-ui) from google ajax librairies.